 Are you looking for practical tips on how to reach your goals?

 If you feel overwhelmed or stressed out, don't worry.
-In this article, I'm going to share 5 practical tips you can use throughout the rest of the year that can help you reach your goals and finish the year strong.
+In this article, I'm going to share 5 practical tips you can use throughout the year to help you reach your goals.

 The following article was inspired by our on-demand webinar, Controlled Burn in the #NewNow: Fueling the Fire of Your Heart to Burn for You, Your Business, and Your Customers, hosted by our friend Jason Barnaby, Chief Firestarter at Firestarters, Inc.

 Here are five key takeaways from Jason’s inspiring presentation (and overall philosophy for success) that can help you reach your goals.

 At the start of 2020, you were probably excited and ready to work hard towards your goals.
 Unfortunately, just a few months later, life as we knew it changed with the onset of a global pandemic.

 2021 brought some hope for better days ahead, but the reality has been one bumpy rollercoaster ride!